DeFuanz/gara_api/README.md

 <h5>Needs Doing</h5>

-- Build scraper to intake specific country and only return those results
+- Adjust web scraper to intake specific country and only return those results
 - Create API to use in the Gara app and provide sending and receiving on the data.
 - Decide how to implement.
 For testing purposes, potentially host with docker on a raspberry pi.